Noxime/steamworks-rs/README.md

 Ensure that your computer has all the needed [requirements](https://rust-lang.github.io/rust-bindgen/requirements.html) to use [bindgen](https://github.com/rust-lang/rust-bindgen).

 Download and install the [steamworks sdk](https://partner.steamgames.com/doc/sdk) and set the environment variable `STEAM_SDK_LOCATION` to point to it.
+This is currently built against steamworks v151.

 ## Example
 ```rust